Andrew Fowler (Baptist minister): Personal life

-While serving his apprenticeship at Shiloh Baptist Church, Fowler found himself attracted to one of the parishioners, Henrietta Roberta Hatter (June 16, 1913 - December 25, 2004).
+While serving his apprenticeship at Shiloh Baptist Church, he met one of the parishioners, Henrietta Roberta Hatter (June 16, 1913 - December 25, 2004).

 Hatter was a native Washingtonian with roots in Stafford County, Virginia.
 She attended the public schools of the District of Columbia, graduating from Armstrong High School in 1931.
-After high school, Hatter immediately began matriculation at the Miner Teachers College and earned her Bachelor of Science degree in Education in 1935.
+After high school, she immediately began matriculation at the Miner Teachers College and earned her Bachelor of Science degree in Education in 1935.
 In the fall of 1937, she enrolled at Howard University and completed her work towards a Master of Arts degree in History in 1939.
 Shortly after earning her undergraduate degree, her teaching career began in Baltimore where she taught geography, and in 1950, she was hired by the District of Columbia Public School System as a full-time substitute teacher.

 After a period of courting, Fowler and Hatter were married on June 27, 1944.
 Together they had four children: Andretta, Andrew H., Henrietta E., and John T.

 In addition to her roles as wife and mother, Mrs. Fowler continued her career in education, and in 1968, she became a permanent faculty member at Woodrow Wilson High School teaching World History, Sociology, and American History, a position from which she retired in 1979.
 As First Lady of Capital View, she was also a volunteer at her husband's church.